davelaursen/present-plus/README.md

 ## Backlog

 Present-Plus is currently in development.
-The following represents the active backlog - once the the V1 items are complete, Present-Plus will be released as a beta product.
+The following represents the active backlog - once these items are complete, Present-Plus will be released as a beta product.

-- add sample slides for using remote stylesheets
 - add more built-in themes

 ## Installation